SyncfusionExamples/How-to-create-the-directional-compass-using-.NET-MAUI-Radial-Gauge/README.md

 # How to create the directional compass using .NET MAUI Radial Gauge

-This repository describes how to create the directional compass using the [Syncfusion .NET MAUI Radial Gauge](https://help.syncfusion.com/maui/radial-gauge/getting-started) control.
+This repository contains sample for how to create the directional compass using the [Syncfusion .NET MAUI Radial Gauge](https://help.syncfusion.com/maui/radial-gauge/getting-started) control.

-For KB refer this [link](https://www.syncfusion.com/kb/13092/how-to-design-a-directional-compass-using-net-maui-radial-gauge-sfradialgauge).
+Please refer the KB through this [link](https://www.syncfusion.com/kb/13092/how-to-design-a-directional-compass-using-net-maui-radial-gauge-sfradialgauge).

 ## Syncfusion controls